fbader927/ContactRinger/README.md

 - **Contact Selection**: Choose specific contacts whose calls and SMS messages should always ring through.
 - **Override Silent Mode**: Automatically turn on the ringer volume for selected contacts, even if the phone is in silent or vibrate mode.
-- **Automatic Reset**: After the call or SMS, the phone's audio settings revert to the previous state.
+- **Automatic Reset**: After the call or SMS, the phone's audio settings revert to the original state.
 - **Custom Ringtones and Volume**: Set custom ringtones and volume levels for selected contacts.
-- **Battery Optimization Handling**: Requests necessary permissions to bypass battery optimizations, ensuring functionality.

 ## Components